-In this article, we’re going to talk about how to improve your eCommerce content marketing using Google Analytics.
+In this article, we’re going to talk about improving your eCommerce content marketing using Google Analytics.
 You will find how to optimize your internal content to draw in as much traffic as possible.

 Your site’s media content, coupled with its SEO techniques, is one of its biggest magnets in attracting wayward shoppers.

-And because content’s effectiveness depends on the individual preferences of your average customers, Google Analytics eCommerce data allows you to hone in specifically and maximize its effects.
+And because content’s effectiveness depends on your average customers’ individual preferences, Google Analytics eCommerce data allows you to hone in specifically and maximize its effects.

 Let’s talk about which metrics are the most helpful, how to tell which type of content works best, and what your demographic data can suggest for improving your content marketing strategy.